hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If you need a different IP Address/Range, just substitute in the correct IP and Address range etc in the outline below.

 Normally the Pi will get a DHCP IP Address lease from the router, which may change over time as leases expire.
-On the Pi start a terminal and do
+On the Pi start a Terminal and do
 ```
 ifconfig
 ```